martingehrke/finance/additional.md

 # Additional Unsolicited Advice
 This is just a place for un-categorized advice.

+## Pay yourself first
+Fine, I certainly didn't say this first, but I don't think we know who did.
+Regardless.
+Instead of paying all your bills, and then saving the leftovers.
+Pay yourself first but transferring that money to a dedicated savings account.
+This will end up forcing you to know how much you pay in bills.
+See [managing working capital](#managing-working-capital)

 ## If you aren't paying for it, you are the product
 This is especially pertinent for online services.
 Take facebook.
 Facebook is free, but the company still manages to make money.
 How?
 Because they are selling you.
 You are the product they sell to advetisers and other businesses.